 I turned to addictions for emotional comfort and stress relief, to fill a void, to chase a euphoric high, to numb out...always thinking more was better.
 I tried to self-treat my anxiety and depression.

 Over time, I learned to give me and my body exactly what we needed, nothing more or less.
 I learned to honor myself and my range of emotions.
+I'm highly sensitive and empathic.
 I learned other sources of comfort and a list of ways to manage my stresses.
 I learned how to say no to others so I could say yes to myself.

 I no longer wish to deprive, stuff, punish, or bully myself.
 My new daringly imperfect lens is one of grace, humor, and forgiveness.
 It's been a wild journey back to self-love.
 Practice makes progress, not perfection.